 UAE has the main financial hub of the region, the Dubai International Financial Center, and another sizeable and expanding financial center, the Abu Dhabi Global Market.

-It is not possible to open a bank account remotely, so you will have to step on the ground and go personally.
+Generally, it is not possible to open a bank account remotely so you will have to step on the ground and go personally.

 For residence visa holders, it is quite simple to open a personal account and there are usually current, savings or combined accounts available.